-Deep Soil Mixing (DSM) is a ground improvement technique that takes place in-situ which can be used to improve the engineering properties of soils, including peat, which are considered to be soft or very soft to depths of up to 25 metres.
+Deep Soil Mixing (DSM) is a versatile ground improvement technnique that takes place in-situ.
+It is often used to improve the engineering properties of marginal and brownfield sites where soils, including peat, are considered to be soft or very soft.

-We have adapted the techniques and the equipment that is required to better suit the soil conditions we more commonly encounter in the UK.
+We have adapted the techniques and the equipment that is required to better suit the range of soil conditions that we more commonly encounter in the UK.